 - Oral suspension available in 125 mg/5 ml

-- over -the-counter doses available in 220 mg, 275 mg, and 550 mg
+- Over-the-counter doses available in 220 mg, 275 mg, and 550 mg

 Naproxen is an odorless, off-white crystalline substance.
 It is fat soluble and does not easily dissolve in water.
 Extended-release tablets are coated white tablets, the coating is pH dependent for delayed release.
 Naproxen tablets can come in a variety of colors depending on the manufacturer and the strength.
 Tablets can be white, yellow, blue, or pink.
 The liquid form of the medication may be light orange (RXlist, 2017).
-When taking over the counter naproxen, remember to always read the label and take medication as directed.
-Also, check the expiration date, if a medication is expired, it may not have the desired effect and could be toxic to the patient.
+When taking over the counter Naproxen, remember to always read the label and take the medication as directed.
+Also, check the expiration date because if a medication is expired, it may not have the desired effect and could be toxic to the patient.

 Tracy is a 28 year old factory worker.
 She frequently lifts and moves heavy materials on her job.
 She woke up one day with pain in her lower back.
 She called her primary physician to get an appointment and was told that there was nothing available until the following week.
 Tracy tried soaking in the bathtub and using a heating pad, but she was not able to get any relief.
 Tracy went to the urgent care clinic, fearing she may have damaged her back in some way.
 The very helpful urgent care physician examined Tracy’s back and took x-rays.
 There was no damage to Tracy’s back.
 The urgent care physician gave Tracy a dose of naproxen in the office and wrote her a prescription to take at home.
 The physician educated Tracy on proper body mechanics and gave her a list of stretches to do to help her back.
 Tracy left the urgent care clinic and picked up her prescription at the pharmacy.
 Tracy felt relief from the pain.
 She took the doctor’s advice and now uses proper body mechanics when lifting items at work, and she stretches regularly.
-When she has pain, she takes the naproxen that continues to provide her with pain relief.
+When she has pain, she takes the Naproxen that continues to provide her with pain relief.

 Gout is a type of arthritis.
 It causes pain, swelling and stiffness in a joint.
 Naproxen is not a cure for gout, but it can help relieve pain during an attack.
 The patient may be prescribed 750 mg by mouth initially, then 250 mg every eight hours.

 Leon recalls when he first began to have pain in his left foot.
 He went to see a foot doctor.
 The podiatrist took an x-ray and told Leon that he had a deformity in the ball of his foot.
 Leon says that the podiatrist gave him a special insert for his shoe and recommended surgery.
 Leon continued to have pain and went to see his regular healthcare provider who looked at his foot and asked him questions about his pain.
 Leon was diagnosed with gout.
-His doctor prescribed him colchicine and naproxen.
+His doctor prescribed him Colchicine and Naproxen.
 Leon felt better over the next couple of days.
-He only takes the medication when he has flare-ups of gout and finds it to be effective for his pan.
+He only takes the medication when he has flare-ups of gout and finds it to be effective for his pain.

 Rheumatoid Arthritis, Osteoarthritis, and Ankylosing Spondylitis

-When treating chronic condition, naproxen can be taken at the following strengths, 250 mg, 275 mg, 375 mg, and the 500 mg dosage can be taken twice daily.
-If taking enteric coated naproxen, the tablets should not be broken, crushed, or chewed during ingestion.
+When treating chronic condition, Naproxen can be taken at the following strengths, 250 mg, 275 mg, 375 mg, and the 500 mg dosage can be taken twice daily.
+If taking enteric-coated naproxen, the tablets should not be broken, crushed, or chewed during ingestion.

 Larry’ s Story

-Larry is a 36 year-old man living with rheumatoid arthritis for the past five years.
+Larry is a 36 year-old man who has been living with rheumatoid arthritis for the past five years.
 Everything caused Larry pain.
 He could not get dressed or groom himself without pain.
 The pain got so severe that all he could do was lay across his bed.
 His wife took him into his healthcare provider where he was diagnosed with rheumatoid arthritis.
 Rheumatoid arthritis is a chronic condition that will often require multiple medications.
 Larry does not have any other health problems.
 He is currently taking Humira and Naproxen for the arthritis, and he says he rarely has pain.